-Federal Law Effective March 23, 2010, this federal law, part of Section 4207 of the Patient Protection and Affordable Care Act under the Fair Labor Standards Act (FLSA) of 2011, "requires employers to provide break time and a place for hourly paid workers to express breast milk at work."
+Effective April 28, 2023, this federal law, part of Section 4207 of the Patient Protection and Affordable Care Act under the Fair Labor Standards Act (FLSA) of 2011, "requires employers to provide break time and a place for hourly paid workers to express breast milk at work."
 The law states that employers must provide a "reasonable" amount of time and that they must provide a private space other than a bathroom.
 They are required to provide this until the employee's baby turns one year old.
 Employers with fewer than 50 employees are not subject to the FLSA break time requirement if compliance with the provision would impose an undue hardship.
-See Fact Sheet #73 below for more information.
-The Fairness for Breastfeeding Mothers Act of 2019 "requires certain public buildings to provide a shielded, hygienic space other than a bathroom, that contains a chair, working surface and an electrical outlet for use by members of the public to express milk."
-Michigan Law Effective June 24 2014, Mich.
+See Fact Sheet #73 on page 12 for more information.

+Michigan Law

+Effective June 24 2014, Mich.
 Pub.
 Acts, Act 197 or the Breastfeeding Anti- Discrimination Act, "prohibits discriminatory practices, policies, and customs in the exercise of the right to breastfeed and provides for enforcement of the right to breastfeed."

 Michigan Comp.
 Laws § 41.181 and § 117.4i (1994, 2017) state that a woman breastfeeding a child in public does not violate public nudity laws.

 Effective 2014, Mich.
 Comp.
 Laws § 750.335a states that a mother breastfeeding or expressing milk is not considered indecent or obscene conduct.

-$Laws \ for \ additional \ states \ can \ be \ found \ at \ \underline{www.ncsl.org/research/health/breastfeeding-state-laws.aspx}.$
+Laws for additional states can be found at www.ncsl.org/research/health/breastfeeding-state-laws.aspx.